mellevanderlinde/portfolio/README.md

-# Personal portfolio with Amazon CloudFront
+# Portfolio with Amazon CloudFront

 This project is my personal portfolio, served with Amazon CloudFront and S3.
 The portfolio design is a React template made by Eldora Boo.